Woman wearing non-slip shoes on the snow.

 How to Make Shoes Slip-Resistant?

-If your shoes aren’t slip-resistant enough or at all, there are ways to make them slip-resistant and prevent any unpleasant circumstances associated with slips, trips, and falls.
-Bellow are non-slip hacks that will help your shoes keep you stable on your feet.
+If your shoes aren't slip-resistant enough or at all, there are affordable options to make your beloved heels more slip-resistant and minimize unpleasant risks associated with slips, trips, and falls.
+Below are non-slip hacks to help your shoes keep you stable on your feet.

 Apply Traction Spray

-Applying a traction spray onto your outsoles can make your shoes more slip-resistant and smooth.
-If your shoes are wearing out, traction spray can help rejuvenate the outsoles of your shoes.
+Spraying traction spray for shoes on your outsoles can make your shoes more slip-resistant.
+If your shoes are wearing out and the soles are becoming too smooth, traction spray can help rejuvenate the outsoles.

 Spray Hairspray on Your Outsoles